modernice/goes/README.md

 ## Components

-goes consists of multiple components that, when used together, provide a CQRS and Event-Sourcing framework/toolkit.
+goes consists of multiple components that, when used together, provide a CQRS and Event-Sourcing framework.
 Read a component's README for usage guides.

 ### Event System